This post may contain affiliate links. Please read our privacy policy.

 I like to serve these lemon pepper chicken breasts sliced.
 They go beautifully with Roasted Carrots with Creamy Cilantro Sauce and a simple spinach salad (the Spinach Salad with Roasted Fennel would be great).
-For a starch you could go for anything from simple quinoa or Bulgur Wheat with Caramelized Onions and Parsley.
+For a starch, you could go for anything from simple quinoa to Bulgur Wheat with Caramelized Onions and Parsley.

-Leftover lemon pepper chicken is great used in wraps, sliced for sandwiches, cubed and tossed into soups (perfect for Avgolemono Soup).
+Leftover lemon pepper chicken is great to use in wraps, sliced for sandwiches, or cubed and tossed into soups (perfect for Avgolemono Soup).

 - Boneless, skinless chicken breasts

-- Brown sugar – adds a hint of sweetness to balance the spicy pepperiness; you cause light or dark brown sugar.
+- Brown sugar – Adds a hint of sweetness to balance the spicy pepperiness.
+You can use light or dark brown sugar.

 - Garlic powder